What Is a Sponsorship Compliance Mock Audit?

 Why Do I Need a Sponsorship Compliance Mock Audit?

 Anyone holding a Sponsor Licence is required to keep up-to-date records of all workers and students.
-This includes conducting Right to Work checks and ensuring copies of overseas workers’ visas are on file as well as accurate contact details.
+This includes conducting Right to Work checks, ensuring copies of overseas workers’ immigration documents (such as visas) are retained, and maintaining up-to-date contact details for all sponsored workers.

-Failure to comply with UK immigration law could lead to fines of up to £45,000 for a first breach and potentially up to five years imprisonment for repeated offences.
+Failure to comply with UK immigration law could result in civil penalties of up to £20,000 per illegal worker.
+For more severe breaches, such as knowingly employing illegal workers, criminal penalties may apply, including unlimited fines and up to five years imprisonment.
 With government plans to increase such penalties in the near future and growing evidence that more companies are facing charges, it is more important than ever to ensure you are ready.

 What Does a Sponsorship Compliance Mock Audit Involve?